 GDP

-Although growth rates only slowly recovered after covid-19, Mozambique could look back on a decade of significant economic expansion with an average annual growth of about 7%; growth in 2023 reached 5.4%.
+Mozambique could look back on a decade of significant economic expansion with an average annual growth of about 7% until covid-19.
+Since then, growth rates slowed; growth in 2023 was 5.4% but dropped to 2.1% in 2024.

 Mozambique's most important export products are coal, natural gas, and aluminium.
 Important agricultural export products are raw tobacco, sesame seeds and raw cane sugar.

-Mozambique's most important trading partners are South Africa (17% of total trade in 2023), South Korea (16%), the EU and India (11% each).
-Most imports originate from South Korea and South Africa while India and the EU are the most important export markets.
+Mozambique's most important trading partners are China and South Africa (each with a share of 19% of total trade in 2024), followed by the EU (10%) and India (9%).
+Most imports originate from South Africa while China and India are the most important export markets.

 Agriculture is the mainstay of Mozambique's economy and consists mainly of smaller, family-run operations.
 Corn, cassava, beans, rice as well as different oilseeds and vegetables are the most important crops.
 Furthermore, Mozambique possesses considerable mineral resources, including iron ore, gold, bauxite, graphite, and the world's largest reserves of tantalite.
 On the industrial side, Mozambique has one of the world's largest aluminium smelters which also contributes to the external sector.

-The large majority of Mozambique's exports to the EU were eligible for EBA preferences in 2023.
+A large share of Mozambique's exports to the EU were eligible for EBA preferences in 2024.

 Mozambique is among largest beneficiary under the EBA arrangement.
 EBA-eligible imports from the country fluctuated around €1 billion until 2020.
-They dropped in 2021, only to rebound very strongly in 2022 (part of the imports in 2022 were shipments that could not be made in 2021 due to the pandemic), and 2023 was another strong year.
-Since 2015, EBA preference utilisation rates were close to 100%, and this hardly changed when the country ratified the EU Economic Partnership Agreement with SADC States (so now Mozambique is eligible for both EBA and EPA preferences) - except in 2023, when it dropped to 79%.
-Two of the three major export groups, aluminium, tobacco, and fish products, benefit from duty-free access to the EU market.
-Coal products as another important export product already benefit from zero third country duties.
+They dropped in 2021, only to rebound very strongly in 2022 (part of the imports in 2022 were shipments that could not be made in 2021 due to the pandemic), and 2023 and 2024 were again strong years.
+Since 2015, EBA preference utilisation rates have been above 95% in almost all years, and this hardly changed when the country ratified the EU Economic Partnership Agreement with SADC States (so now Mozambique is eligible for both EBA and EPA preferences) - in 2024, it was 96%.

-The graph shows that imports from Mozambique under the EBA remain highly concentrated on metals, which account for over 90% of preferential imports.
-Tobacco, fish, prepared food, and agricultural products are also imported using EBA preferences.
+EU imports from Mozambique under the EBA remain highly concentrated on metals (mostly aluminium), which accounted for 88% of preferential imports in 2024.
+Tobacco, fish, and fruit and vegetables are also imported using EBA preferences.

 Access all info about EU-Mozambique relations on the International Partnerships website.